epicasino/Feed-Me/README.md

 ## User Story

+As a hungry user in need of a recipe, I need an application that helps search for a recipe based on my needs, so that I can find and cook foods that fit my current needs.

+## Acceptance Criteria

 - As a person searching for a recipe,
 - I will be presented with a question and different options
 - When I click on an option I want